 Trainline: Our Favorite Alternative to Trenitalia’s Website

-Trainline and Loco2 help avoid the obvious challenges of Trenitalia.
+Trainline allows you to avoid the obvious challenges of Trenitalia.

-Our top pick for Italy is to book with Trainline:
+There are other private portals too, but this is why our top pick for Italy is to book trains with Trainline:

 - Trainline’s English is snappy, flawless, and includes comprehensible explanations of Italian ticketing options.
 (There are 16 other language options as well, at last count.)